Madhavee Wathsala Anthony

-Conganige Madhavee Wathsala Anthony (born 6 August 1988 මාධවී වත්සලා ඇන්තනී), popularly as Madhavee Wathsala, is an actress in Sri Lankan cinema.
+Conganige Madhavee Wathsala Anthony (born 6 August 1988 මාධවී වත්සලා ඇන්තනී), popularly known as Madhavee Wathsala, is an actress in Sri Lankan cinema.
 Started as a child artist through the popular television musical show Hapan Padura, Madhavee is also excelled her career as a singer, dancer, model and a television host.

 Personal life

 She was born on 6 August 1988 in Colombo, Sri Lanka as the eldest child of an artistic family.
 Her father Jackson Anthony is a popular actor in Sri Lankan cinema, theatre and television.
 Often considered as one of the most versatile actors in Sri Lanka, Jackson has appeared before the public in versatile forms; director, producer, singer, screenwriter, television host, novelist, columnist, lyricist, historian and traveller.
 Her mother Kumari Sandalatha Munasinghe is also a popular singer and actress in Sri Lankan cinema, theatre and television.

 Madhavee started her education at Holy Cross College from 1994 to 2003.
 Then in 2003, she attended to Holy Family Convent, Bambalapitiya and completed O/Ls.
 Later she completed A/Ls from Visakha Vidyalaya.
 In 2013, she graduated with a Bachelor of Arts Special Degree in Archaeology at the University of Kelaniya.
 She is currently doing her Masters in Tourism Economics and Hotel Management from University of Colombo.

 Her uncle Senaka Titus Anthony was a popular actor and journalist who died on 23 October 2017 in Singapore due to kidney and liver failure.
 Her uncle Sudath Anthony is also a popular actor in television.

 Madhavee has two younger brothers: Akila Dhanuddara and Sajitha Anthony.
 Akila is a popular actor in cinema and television who appeared in the popular films Siri Parakum and Address Na.
 Younger brother Sajitha is also a popular actor and singer who started his career as a child artist.
 Sajitha made several popular roles in the films Sooriya Arana, Kurulu Pihatu, Aba as well as award-winning television serials Bohimiyanuwa and Nadagamkarayo.

 She was previously married to doctor Aloka Liyanage, son of the veteran actor Hemasiri Liyanage in 2010.
 However, they divorced in 2016.
-She is then married to Milan Silva, a flight attendant affiliated to Sri Lankan Airlines until divorced in 2023.
+She is then married to Milan Silva, a flight attendant affiliated to SriLankan Airlines until divorced in 2023.
 She first met Milan at a festival held at Chandeepa Jayakody's home.
 The wedding ceremony was held on 18 January 2019 along with her two younger brothers.
 She is currently married to Kasun Mahendra Heenatigala, who is an author.